 Let Love Find You-Especially When You Feel Desperate

 Desperately searching for love when you’re lonely is not attractive at all.
 If you create a happy and content life on your own and then let love find you, you’ll be ready for it.
-For some mystical reason, love always seems to find us when we least expect it.
+For some mystical reason, love always seems to find us when we least expect it instead of taking drastic measures to try and find it.

 “Love is an irresistible desire to be irresistibly desired.”